ajdavis/emptysquare-hugo/emptysquare/content/2022-hpts-notes.md

 He proposes simulation: numerical simulators of stochastic control systems.
 Example: a single shard DB is overloaded, maybe it should split into two.
 Depending on workload, splitting could increase throughput, or have no effect (queries all become fan-out), or hurt throughput (more distributed transactions).
 He cites Watts & Strogatz 1998 [Collective dynamics of small-world networks](https://immorlica.com/socNet/watts-strogatz.pdf) as a way to model the system and predict the outcome.

 Why build a simulator when we already have a spec in TLA+ or P?
-He proposes leveraging existing models by analyzing the state space for system dynamics (I didn't understand how).
+He proposes leveraging existing models by analyzing the state space for system dynamics.
 "Can we get more value from specs?"
+(I didn't understand how, but the TLA+ maintainer Markus Kuppe later linked me to this talk, [Obtaining Statistical Properties by Simulating Specs with TLC](https://www.youtube.com/watch?v=cYenTPD7740), which shows techniques and examples.)

 Conclusion: distributed systems are dynamical systems, and we don't understand their dynamics.
 The resiliency mechanisms we add make them more complex, producing more emergent behavior that we don't understand.
 This is a problem.
 "We're not going to grow up until we solve it."